Skip to main content

 Can I get treatment for recurrent yeast infections through telehealth?

 Yes.
 For patients with a known pattern of recurrent yeast infections, telehealth is an excellent option for management.
 Your provider can prescribe maintenance therapy, adjust treatment plans, and order cultures when needed.
-InnoCre Health offers telehealth visits in Maryland, Washington, and Delaware at $68 per visit with HSA/FSA accepted.
+InnoCre Health offers telehealth visits in Pennsylvania, Maryland, Washington, and Delaware at $68 per visit with HSA/FSA accepted.

 Are there lifestyle changes that help prevent yeast infections?